Finding the Best Places to Retire Since 2006!

 Cons: Hurricanes and tropical storms are always a possibility.

-Notes: Port Salerno has grown by 30% within the last couple of decades and is popular with "snowbirds."
+Notes: Port Salerno has grown 23% within the last decade and is popular with "snowbirds."
 Most shopping and services are in nearby Stuart.
+Home prices have remained steady since a year ago.

 Recommended as a Retirement Spot?
 Yes